 Children are admitted to hospital each year, with serious injuries, as a result of falling from a window or balcony.
 These falls often happen in the child's own home, over the warmer months when families leave windows and doors to balconies, open both during the day and at night.

 Children aged from one to five years are most at risk, as they are naturally curious, but lack the ability to recognise danger.

 On average, each year 10 children are admitted to The Children’s Hospital at Westmead (CHW) after falling from a window.
 Almost all of these children fall from a window in their own home.

 Of the children who have presented to CHW:

 Children can fall out of a window which is open more than 12.5cm, even if a fly screen is present.

-The Strata Schemes Management Regulation 2010 (NSW), states that all strata buildings in NSW must be fitted with devices that enable their windows to be locked at 12.5cm when the devices are in use.
-This law applies to openable windows that have sills less than 1.7m above the inside floor and which are more than 2m above the ground floor outside.
+The Strata Schemes Management Regulation 2016 (NSW), states that all strata buildings in NSW must be fitted with devices that enable their windows to be locked at less than or equal to 12.5cm when the devices are in use.
+This law applies to openable windows that have sills less than 1.7m above the inside floor and which are more than 2m above the floor level outside.
 Devices must be able to withstand an outward force of 250N.

 Owner’s corporations must have devices installed on all windows above the ground floor.

 Further information is available from NSW Fair Trading | Tenants and Home Owners.